kingsleyabonyi/Micro-Energy/README.md

 Nil

 ## Acknowledgments
-Thank you MEI for this opportunity
+Thank you MEI for this opportunity.